-Scour the discussion forums and see what problems others are having and how they solved them, ask questions, and make notes.
+Scour the discussion forums and see what problems others have had and how they solved them, ask questions, and make notes.

-Avoid mixing OES 2 and NetWare, if possible.
+Avoid mixing services on OES and NetWare, if possible.

-Create separate servers providing other services such as DNS, DHCP, etc., on OES first to gain familiarity with Linux as a whole.
+Create separate servers providing services such as DNS, DHCP, etc., on OES first to gain familiarity with Linux as a whole.